SAMtoBAM/PAQman/pub_examples/S288c/README.md

     cat ncbi_dataset/data/$genome/$genome*.fna | pigz -p ${threads} > ${project}/assemblies/$genome2.fa.gz
     done

 ## 2. Download a set of raw Oxford nanopore reads
-This download uses the sra-toolkit (easily installed with conda: `conda install bioconda::sra-tools`) <br/>
 The dataset was manually determined, selecting a recent, high coverage and reasonably long read dataset (SRR17374240) <br/>
 _Note: This read dataset was used to assemble GCA_022626425; which is used in this evaluation_